 Undergraduate Achievement: Possess an undergraduate cumulative grade point equal to or greater than a 2.75 (on a 4.0 scale) or a grade point equal to or greater than 3.0 (on a 4.0 scale) on a minimum of 12 hours of graduate study.

 Essay and Writing Ability: Applicants will submit an essay of approximately 250-500 words which outlines the applicant’s career aspirations, qualifications and rational for applying to the program.
 This piece will demonstrate the candidate’s ability to write at the graduate level.

 Professional Recommendations: Provide two recommendations from employers or former professors who are in a position to judge the applicant’s potential for graduate level study and research, as well as suitability for educational leadership.

 Consideration for Conditional Admission: Applicants who do not meet the above criteria will be judged on a case-by-case basis and will be asked to submit additional documentation in an attempt to gain conditional admission.

-Personal Interview: Top applicants will be selected for an interview - UMU's dispositional assessment.
+Personal Interview: Top applicants will be selected for an interview to be conducted using phone/video conferencing.
 Applications who successfully complete the interview will be admitted into the MAEL degree program.